 What are the topics for WMW this year?

-The four topics to be chosen for the WMW 2023 in Lisbon will be confirmed
+The four topics to be chosen for the WMW 2024 in Tel Aviv are -

 How do I submit an abstract?

 How do I prepare my case for presentation at WMW?

 1. Time: you will only be allowed to speak for a maximum 8 minutes to allow enough time for interruptions/questions and discussion (each case is allocated 15 minutes in total)

 2. Number of slides: maximum 8 slides (extra slides for educational images allowed)

 o Clinical presentation (history, examination & initial investigations): 1-4 slides

 o Differential diagnosis: 1 slide

 o Further investigations & final diagnosis: 1 slide